 Before the town and mill were established the district was known as Onepu.
 Then in 1953, the New Zealand Geographic Board applied the name Kawerau to the new town and district.

-Tradition tells us that the oldest inhabitants of the District were descendants of Toi Kai Rakau who arrived in New Zealand about A.D.
-1150.
-Kawerau was a grandson of Toi Kai Rakau, from whom many of the present tribes of the Bay of Plenty claim descent.
+Kawerau was a grandson of Toi Kai Rakau, who arrived in New Zealand about 1150 and from whom many of the present tribes of the Bay of Plenty claim descent.

-Boundaries were defined, when Tuwharetoa claimed the old Rangitaiki River boundary as its eastern border and Matata as its seaboard.
-Tuwharetoa’s territory extended west along the coast to Otamarakau and then by a line roughly southeast to Maungawhakamana and across to Putauaki.
+Boundaries were defined when Tuwharetoa claimed the old Rangitaiki River boundary as its eastern border and Matata as its seaboard.
+Tuwharetoa’s territory extended west along the coast to Otamarakau, southeast to Maungawhakamana and across to Putauaki.

-Several archaeological sites are located within the Kawerau District and indicate a large community occupied the area.
-A totara canoe covered by about 30 cm of volcanic ash and 70 cm of peat was found near the foot of Putauaki (Mt.
-Edgecumbe) suggesting a large pa existed on the site
+There are several archaeological sites in the Kawerau district and indicate a large community occupied the area.
+A totara canoe covered by about 30cm of volcanic ash and 70cm of peat was found near the foot of Putauaki (Mt.
+Edgecumbe) suggesting a large pa existed on the site.

-In the early 1950s, the Government was involved in the consideration of how to use the timber in the Kaingaroa Forest.
-It was decided to establish a pulp and paper mill adjacent to Onepu on the banks of the Tarawera River.
-The Government, the Fletcher Company and others were involved in planning which lead to the formation of the Tasman Pulp & Paper Company (now Norske Skog Tasman / Carter Holt Harvey Tasman) in 1952.
+In the early 1950s, the government and the Fletcher Company were involved in planning a pulp and paper mill adjacent to Onepu on the banks of the Tarawera River.
+This led to the formation of the Tasman Pulp and Paper Company (now Norske Skog Tasman / Carter Holt Harvey Tasman) in 1952.
 The residential area of the town was laid out and buildings established under control of the Ministry of Works.